On this page

 except ImportError:

-🔵 Deep Dive: The try/except around all PromptServer imports is mandatory, not optional.
-Your test suite runs outside ComfyUI — from server import PromptServer would raise ModuleNotFoundError.
+The try/except around all PromptServer imports is mandatory, not optional.
+Your test suite runs outside ComfyUI, and from server import PromptServer would raise ModuleNotFoundError in that context.
 The except block lets pytest import your package without a running ComfyUI instance.
-This is the standard pattern used by all well-maintained extensions.
+This pattern is standard across all well-maintained extensions.

 Structuring pyproject.toml for the ComfyUI Ecosystem